Chiang Mai Four Day Travel Guide

 After getting your fill of the zoo, it’s time to go visit that famous landmark that you’ve seen since your arrival – the Wat Phra Doi Suthep temple, located at the top of the biggest mountain around.
 Once at the top, you can drink in the marvellous sight of seeing the city from above.
 Locals will tell you that if you make a wish at the temple, it is guaranteed to come true.

 Once back in the city, you decide to wander around the famous Sompet Market on Moonmuang, where thousands of vendors sell everything from fresh flowers to fruits and vegetables.
-With so many varied splendours on sale, half the fun is just in looking, but you decide to be bold and buy a few pink “century” eggs and some fiery hot chilies.
+With so many varied splendours on sale, half the fun is just in looking, but you decide to be bold and buy a few pink “century” eggs and some fiery hot chillies.

 Your stomach full, it’s time to do a little bit more shopping.
 But after hearing from locals about the “Cowboy Hat Lady”, you decide to go investigate this local icon for yourself.
 Standing in the market near the North Gate, you recognise here by her distinctive headgear.
 Selling the most delicious rice and meat dishes in all of Chiang Mai, you buy some for yourself to enjoy later as you lounge in your room, relaxing while watching a movie.